 Try not to worry about getting pregnant (though I know it’s easier said than done).
 Did you know that it’s actually a miracle for a couple to conceive a baby?
-In a single menstrual cycle the chance of a perfectly normal and healthy couple achieving a successful pregnancy is only about 25% – even if you have sex every day.
+In a single menstrual cycle the chance of a perfectly normal and healthy couple achieving a successful pregnancy is only about 25% – even if intercourse happens every day.
 As human beings, our fertility potential is extremely low – and there are many normal reasons for this.
 Some eggs don’t fertilize, and some of those fertilized eggs don’t grow well in the early developmental stage because of a random genetic error.
 And it’s actually good that those eggs don’t get fertilized because they aren’t healthy and normal.

 Do you track your ovulation?
 The Clearblue Fertility Monitor is the most advanced way of tracking your fertility.
 It’s a non-invasive way to detect both LH and estrogen hormones, and it gives you comprehensive, personal information about your cycle to help you map out your fertility calendar.